Skip to main content

 You can find out more about the Workforce Integration Network; Equality Diversity and Inclusion; and the Priority Groups.

-How to use this toolkit
+Using this toolkit

-This toolkit is designed to support organisations within the digital and tech industries of differing sizes and at different stages in their EDI strategy.
+This toolkit is designed to support organisations within the digital and tech sector of differing sizes and at different stages in their EDI strategy.
 Not every intervention or action will be appropriate for your organisation, and we have organised the actions to take this into account.

 Step 1